 You can find the most current Cost Estimate for your program, in easily printable format, on the CIE Glasgow webpage.
 Be sure you are looking at the correct term.
-Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to Glasgow, and what you pay directly to other vendors.
+Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to the University of Glasgow, and what you pay directly to other vendors.